sunfishcode/c-ward/README.md

  - [c-scape], which is `no_std`, and
  - [c-gull], which pulls in c-scape and additionally provides features using `std`.
- - [eyra], which provides a friendly wrapper to make it easy to build Rust programs entirely in Rust.
+ - [Eyra], which provides a friendly wrapper to make it easy to build Rust programs entirely in Rust.

 It is a goal of c-ward to be a C ABI layer on top of Rust-idomatic